bholloway/resolve-url-loader/packages/resolve-url-loader/README.md

 **Features**

 * Better resolution of the original source location - You can more successfully use `url()` in variables and mixins.
+* Dependencies now accept a wider range and the dependency on `rework` and `rework-visit` has been removed.

 **Breaking Changes**